Bullet-riddled U.S. flag that survived D-Day comes home 75 years later

 The 48-star flag was on the U.S. Navy’s Landing Craft Control 60, which was one of three advance ships directing troops onto Utah Beach on the Normandy coast on June 6, 1944.

-The LCC 60 was the only of the three to complete its mission in the chaos of D-Day.
+The LCC 60 was the only one of the three to complete its mission in the chaos of D-Day.

 The ship and its 14-member crew were commanded by U.S. Navy Lieutenant Howard Vander Beek, a one-time Iowa teacher who brought the flag home from the war and kept it in his basement until he died in 2014.